Multiple Myeloma - Triggers, Symptoms & Treatments | SingHealth

 Treatment of Myeloma:

-All patients diagnosed with myeloma benefit from treatment as it can help relieve pain, control and minimize complications of the disease, stabilize your condition and slow the progress of multiple myeloma.
+All patients diagnosed with myeloma benefit from treatment as it can help relieve pain, control and minimise complications of the disease, stabilise your condition and slow the progress of multiple myeloma.

 While myeloma is not a curable condition, there are many treatment options which are effective in controlling the disease for years.